NUFC 1970/71- Season Review

 Sections of the crowd became more and more abusive towards the players and Tommy Gibb was singled out for particular criticism.

-The abuse was particuly bad at the home match against Ipswich; which followed the defeat in Hungary.
+The abuse was at it's zenith in the home match against Ipswich; which followed the defeat in Hungary.

 After the game Frank Clark rapped the fans in the press.
 "It's disgraceful that they should pick out one player like this...it's completely unwarranted".